 Leverage Social Media

-Social media is also a great way to leverage an internet presence.
+A social media marketing strategy is also a great way to leverage an internet presence.
 However, customized user experiences means that organic reach on social is limited.
 As a result, paid social ads are the most effective way to get in front of audiences on these platforms.

 For example, Facebook fan pages were once a great, inexpensive way to raise brand awareness and push business updates out to millions of Facebook fans.
 Facebook eventually changed its algorithm so that Fan page updates are seen mainly through paid advertising on the platform.